hultsi/fast-highlight/README.md

 Then run the script with node.

-Currently there is no "watch" mode in the standalone version.
+Currently there is no native "watch" mode in the standalone version.

 ### And more